MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-update-channels.md

 - After the Office Automatic Updates 2.0 task runs and updates the assigned channel, the new build is installed the next time the Configuration Manager client runs a Software Updates Deployment Evaluation Cycle.

 > [!IMPORTANT]
-> If you use Configuration Manager to manage updates, moving from a channel with a newer version of Office to a channel with an older version of Office is not supported.
+> If you use Configuration Manager to manage updates, moving from a channel with a newer version of Microsoft 365 Apps to a channel with an older version is not supported.
 For example, you can't use Configuration Manager to move a device from Current Channel to Semi-Annual Enterprise Channel.

 ## Change the update channel with Microsoft Intune Administrative Templates